Confederate Monument of Bardstown

 The Confederate Monument of Bardstown, in Bardstown, Kentucky was erected in 1903 in the Bardstown St. Joseph's Cemetery to honor the sacrifice of 67 Confederate States Army soldiers, who died during the American Civil War.
-Some 17 of the soldiers are still unknown.

 History

-Most of the soldiers were under the command of Major General Braxton Bragg who died in 1862 in conflicts around Bardstown.
+Most of the Confederate soldiers buried around the Monument were under the command of Major General Braxton Bragg who died in 1862 in conflicts around Bardstown.
+The bodies were found after the war in a mass grave on common land in Bardstown.
+Accordingly, $13 were raised by the locals to create a cemetery for them.
+The Confederate Monument was erected in 1905 after funding from the Memorial Association of Bardstown and a Mrs A. Baldwin whom made up the remainder of the $900 needed for it.
+After construction, it was handed over to the United Daughters of the Confederacy, whom installed it in Bardstown as a memorial.

 The monument was dedicated by the J. Crepps Wickliffe Chapter of the United Daughters of the Confederacy.
 The base is made of limestone, and the statue of the Confederate soldier was made of zinc.
 A relief portrait of General Robert E. Lee is located directly beneath the statue.